uiceds/cee-492-project-2025-avengers/cee492_report.typ

 To operationalize the spatial accessibility and risk analysis, we integrated a comprehensive array of datasets to contextualize the primary incident reports provided by the LAPD @lapd_crime2020.
 Beyond raw crime statistics, we constructed a multi-layered environmental profile by incorporating physical infrastructure and boundary data, such as streetlights @la_geohub_streetlights and school districts @la_county_school_district_boundaries, alongside critical enforcement locations like police stations @lapd_police_stations.
 Recognizing the predictive importance of social infrastructure—which our models later identified as key proxies for risk—we further augmented the dataset with coordinates for mental health centers @la_county_mental_health_centers, food assistance providers @la_county_food_assistance, and public libraries @la_county_public_libraries_2023, while also accounting for open spaces through both city and county park boundaries @la_city_parks_boundaries @la_county_parks_open_space.

+#pagebreak( )

 = Exploratory Data Analysis (EDA)
 == *Crime Type Distribution*
-The #ref(<fig-crime-hist>) ranks the most common crimes reported across Los Angeles between 2020 and the present.
+The @fig-crime-hist ranks the most common crimes reported across Los Angeles between 2020 and the present.

 Vehicle-related crimes (particularly Vehicle Stolen, Burglary from Vehicle, and Theft from Motor Vehicle) dominate the dataset, together accounting for nearly half of all recorded incidents.
 These are followed by Battery – Simple Assault and Identity Theft, highlighting both property security and personal safety as key urban vulnerabilities.

-To identify which areas experience the highest concentration of specific crimes, we generated a heatmap showing the top ten most frequent crime types across all police districts.
+To identify which areas experience the highest concentration of specific crimes, we generated a heatmap, **shown in @fig-crime-type**, displaying the top ten most frequent crime types across all police districts.
 Each cell represents the number of incidents for a given crime type within an area.

+#figure(
+  image("image.png"),
+  caption: [Top 10 Crime Types in Los Angeles (2020–2024).], ) <fig-crime-hist>

 The heatmap reveals that crime intensity is not evenly distributed across the city.
 Property-related crimes such as Theft, Burglary from Vehicle, and Motor Vehicle Theft dominate the overall dataset but are heavily concentrated in a few areas—particularly Central, 77th Street, and Newton divisions.
 Conversely, violent offenses like Assault with a Deadly Weapon and Robbery cluster around Southeast and Southwest areas, indicating localized vulnerability.

-The color gradients in the heatmap highlight that these high-frequency zones consistently report a wider mix of offenses than low-crime areas, suggesting persistent multi-type crime exposure.
+The color gradients in **@fig-crime-type** highlight that these high-frequency zones consistently report a wider mix of offenses than low-crime areas, suggesting persistent multi-type crime exposure.
 This uneven distribution underscores the importance of strategic resource allocation, as new or expanded police stations in these hotspots could improve response times and deter repeated offenses.
 These findings, combined with temporal and demographic analyses in later sections, provide quantitative evidence for prioritizing areas that face both high crime density and crime diversity, strengthening the case for targeted infrastructure and patrol expansion.

 #figure(
-    image("image.png"),
-    caption: [Top 10 Crime Types in Los Angeles (2020–2024).], ) <fig-crime-hist>

-   #figure(
   image("image-1.png"),
   caption: [Top 10 Crime Types in Los Angeles vs. Areas], ) <fig-crime-type>

+\

 == *Temporal Analysis*

 ==== (i) Temporal Patterns of Different Crime Categories

-The temporal profile of generalized crime categories reveals that **motor vehicle and bicycle theft** consistently rank as the most frequent crime types, averaging **30,000–32,000** cases per year.
+**As illustrated in @fig-temp-trend**, the temporal profile of generalized crime categories reveals that **motor vehicle and bicycle theft** consistently rank as the most frequent crime types, averaging **30,000–32,000** cases per year.
 These are followed by **simple assault**, **personal or retail theft**, and **vandalism**, which collectively account for a substantial share of the total crime volume.
 **Aggravated assault** and **theft from vehicle** form the next major tier, reflecting a stable yet diversified pattern of property and personal crimes.
 While total incident counts remained relatively stable from **2020–2023**, a modest uptick was observed in 2022–2023, coinciding with post-pandemic normalization of urban activity.
 A slight decline in 2024 may partially reflect data latency or reporting lag rather than an actual reduction in crime rates.

 #figure(
   image("figures/Temporal_Trend_of_Top_Crime.png", width: 100%),
-  caption: [Top ten generalized crime categories by year (2020–2024).], )
+  caption: [Top ten generalized crime categories by year (2020–2024).], ) <fig-temp-trend>

 ==== (ii) Incident Frequency Heatmap

 Incident frequency exhibits a strong diurnal and weekly rhythm, consistent with human activity cycles in an urban environment.
-As shown in the hourly heatmap, the lowest activity occurs during the early morning hours (**03:00–06:00**), followed by a sharp increase after **08:00** that persists throughout the day.
+As shown in the hourly heatmap **(@fig-hourly-freq)**, the lowest activity occurs during the early morning hours (**03:00–06:00**), followed by a sharp increase after **08:00** that persists throughout the day.
 Evening hours remain active, peaking around typical commuting and social periods, and the highest overall frequencies are observed on **Fridays and weekends**.
 This pattern aligns with nightlife, leisure, and mobility trends, highlighting the influence of temporal human behavior on incident dynamics.

 #figure(
   image("figures/Hourly_incident_frequency.png", width: 100%),
-  caption: [Hourly heatmap showing diurnal and weekly variations in incident frequency.], )
+  caption: [Hourly heatmap showing diurnal and weekly variations in incident frequency.], ) <fig-hourly-freq>

 ==== (iii) Reporting Delay Distribution

-The analysis of reporting delay is defined as the difference between the date reported and the date of occurrence (Date Rptd − DATE OCC) — reveals a pronounced right-skewed distribution.
+The analysis of reporting delay is defined as the difference between the date reported and the date of occurrence (Date Rptd − DATE OCC) — and is **visualized in @fig-delay-dist**.
+The data reveals a pronounced right-skewed distribution.
 Most incidents are reported either on the same day or within a few days of occurrence, with a mean delay of **2.96 days** and a median delay of **1 day**.

+#figure(
+  image("figures/Delay_distribution.png", width: 100%),
+  caption: [Distribution of reporting delays (All recorded incidents, 2020–2024).], ) <fig-delay-dist>
  Approximately **90%** of all incidents are reported within **five days**, indicating generally prompt reporting behavior across most crime categories.
 The long upper tail in the delay distribution likely reflects crimes with delayed discovery or complex administrative workflows, such as fraud, forgery, or identity-theft–related offenses.
 This temporal asymmetry underscores the importance of considering both immediate and delayed reporting in operational planning and predictive modeling.

-#figure(
-  image("figures/Delay_distribution.png", width: 100%),
-  caption: [Distribution of reporting delays (All recorded incidents, 2020–2024).], )

 #linebreak()

 ==== (iv) Spatial Distribution and Temporal Stability

 Spatially, incident clusters remain highly consistent across the five-year period, concentrating in **Downtown**, **Hollywood**, **Westlake**, and **South Los Angeles**.
 These areas exhibit persistent activity regardless of month or year, suggesting enduring socioeconomic and infrastructural factors driving higher incident density.
-The six representative panels display the months of peak activity for each year between 2020 and 2024.
+The **six representative panels in @fig-inc-peaks** display the months of peak activity for each year between 2020 and 2024.
 The scatter of points lies almost entirely within the official **Los Angeles city boundary**, confirming the spatial integrity and proper geocoding of the dataset.
 Such spatial persistence provides a reliable foundation for hotspot-based predictive modeling and targeted resource deployment.

 #figure(
   image("figures/Incident_peaks_with_boundary.png", width: 100%),
-  caption: [Annual Peak Months of Incident Distributions (2020–2024)], )
+  caption: [Annual Peak Months of Incident Distributions (2020–2024)], ) <fig-inc-peaks>
+\

 == *Spatial Analysis*